9 Best Campgrounds in Kananaskis Country, Alberta

 The campgrounds in Kananaskis Country are popular, and for good reason.
 As a result, they are almost always full mid June through the end of August, especially on weekends.

-- Mid-Range Hotels: The Falcon Crest Lodge has recently been renovated and offers rooms with kitchens.
+- The Falcon Crest Lodge by CLIQUE has recently been renovated and offers rooms with kitchens.
 Guests have use of the outdoor hot tubs, just perfect for soothing your aching muscles.

-Ideally located is the Blackstone Mountain Lodge.
+- Ideally located is the Blackstone Mountain Lodge by CLIQUE.
 Downtown Canmore is a short stroll away, and the lodge has a large outdoor pool.
 You'll have your choice of suites, with kitchens and balconies, that have either one, two, or three bedrooms.

 When is the best time to camp in Kananaskis Country?